 Regulations to better support international students

-The Education (Pastoral Care of International Students) Code of Practice 2016 will be replaced by the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 on 1 January 2022.
+The Education (Pastoral Care of International Students) Code of Practice 2016 was replaced by the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 on 1 January 2022.

-The new code will provide for the pastoral care of both domestic tertiary and international learners in New Zealand.
+The new code provides for the pastoral care of both domestic tertiary and international learners in New Zealand.
 More information can be found here on our website.

 The Education (Pastoral Care of International Students) Code of Practice 2016 was previously released alongside the International Student Contract Dispute Resolution Scheme (DRS) on 1 July 2016.
 The DRS will remain active.